acode/FunctionScript/README.md

 By creating API development standards as part of a **language specification** instead of a framework, FunctionScript truly treats APIs as a base primitive of software development instead of an afterthought.
-This allows teams to be able to be able to rapidly deliver high-quality APIs in a fraction of the time without requiring any additional tooling.
+This allows teams to be able to be able to rapidly deliver high-quality APIs with the same fidelity as teams at organizations like Stripe in a fraction of the time without requiring any additional tooling.

 FunctionScript has been developed by the team at Polybit Inc., responsible for